King County Council passes $16 billion budget, with investments in housing, environment

-The Metropolitan King County Council unanimously approved a $16 billion two-year budget on Tuesday, making massive investments housing, environmental, transit and public safety programs, as they grapple with how to replace hundreds of millions of dollars of pandemic-era federal aid that has run its course.
+The Metropolitan King County Council unanimously approved a $16 billion two-year budget on Tuesday, making massive investments in housing, environmental, transit and public safety programs, as they grapple with how to replace hundreds of millions of dollars of pandemic-era federal aid that has run its course.

 While the County Council made some changes, the bulk of the approved budget represents proposals made earlier this fall by King County Executive Dow Constantine.